cqQingyan/BabelDOC/README.md

 3. Does not support drop caps.
 4. Large pages will be skipped.

+## Project structure and conventions

+For an overview of the repository layout and suggested normalization steps for code, documentation, and folders, see [Project structure and normalization proposals](docs/architecture/project_structure.md).

+Sample PDFs, IL snippets, and preset configurations are cataloged in [Examples and sample configurations](docs/examples.md) to make quick smoke tests easier.

 ## How to Contribute

 We encourage you to contribute to YADT!
 Please check out the [CONTRIBUTING](https://github.com/funstory-ai/yadt/blob/main/docs/CONTRIBUTING.md) guide.